jonashackt/ansible-windows-docker-springboot/README.md

 ## Step 5 - Deploy multiple Spring Boot Apps on mixed-OS Docker Windows- & Linux Swarm with Ansible ([step5-deploy-multiple-spring-boot-apps-to-mixed-os-docker-swarm](https://github.com/jonashackt/ansible-windows-docker-springboot/tree/master/step5-deploy-multiple-spring-boot-apps-to-mixed-os-docker-swarm))

-As Microsoft states in the [Swarm docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/swarm-mode), Docker Swarm Services can be easily deployed to the Swarm with the `docker service create` command and afterwards scaled with `docker service scale`. __BUT:__ That approach reminds us of those first days with Docker not using Docker Compose.
+As Microsoft states in the [Swarm docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/swarm-mode), Docker Swarm Services can be easily deployed to the Swarm with the `docker service create` command and afterwards scaled with `docker service scale`.
+There´s a huge amount on configuration parameters you can use [with docker service create](https://docs.docker.com/engine/swarm/services/).

+__BUT:__ That approach reminds us of those first days with Docker not using Docker Compose.
 So it would be really nice to have something like Compose also for our Swarm deployment.
-And it´s really that simple - [just use Compose for that :)](https://docs.docker.com/compose/swarm/):
+And it´s really that simple - [just use Compose with Docker Stack Deploy for that :)](https://docs.docker.com/engine/swarm/stack-deploy/):

 > "Docker Compose and Docker Swarm aim to have full integration, meaning you can point a Compose app at a Swarm cluster and have it all just work as if you were using a single Docker host."